borine/bluealsa-autoconfig/README.md

 This project is licensed under the terms of the MIT license.

-It includes copies of source code files from the bluez-alsa project, which are also licensed under the MIT license and all rights to those files remain with the original author.
+It includes copies of source code files from the bluez-alsa project, which are also licensed under the MIT license and all rights to those files remain with their original author.